danielswift10/Traffiko/README.md

 # Traffiko

-Traffiko is a web application that helps people in getting the most accurate information on the traffic level along any road.
+Traffiko is a web and mobile application that helps people in getting the most accurate information on the traffic level along any road.
 It also helps to provide free auto re-routing, trip advisor services and weather forecast.

 The project would be fully launched to everyone to use in few months from now.